wish-abc/wsi-classification/README.md

 ```

 ## Results && checkpoints
-We provide the weights of the above two models, and the experimental results and reproduction results are shown as follows.
+We provide the weights of the above two models in the weights directory, and the experimental results and reproduction results are shown as follows.

 ## Acknowledgments